By MC Staff.

 Our favourite vibrator supplier is Sh!, a women-run real-life and on-line store which is a veritable women’s erotic emporium.
 Everything you might have ever fantasied about, you can find at Sh!.
 Time Out describes it as the ‘best sex shop for women’ and there are hundreds of products for all sexual persuasions to tickle your fancy.

 There’s loads of advice on their website, as well as classes in store if you live in London, UK.
 They also have plenty of erotica that might just wake you up in ways you thought were long since gone.
 Try out their egg vibrators if you haven’t already experienced these delightful little toys.
+They’re great for getting the juices going when you’re struggling to get in the mood.
 Sh! has given Mutton Club their advice for having great orgasms here.

 Finally, for the orgasmically challenged or just sexually ambitious, decide to spend some time with Betty Dodson.
 Betty has made it her life’s mission to educate women on sexuality and masturbation, and to ensure that every woman achieves amazing and consistent orgasms.
 She recently teamed up with Carlin Ross, another sex educator, to amplify their collective voice and change more women’s lives.
 Their website is a mine of great information and their work constantly inspiring.

 See our features on thriving through menopause, perimenopause, food for menopause symptoms and on alcohol and the menopause.